 Ticks can be dangerous to pets and humans because of their tendency to transmit diseases.
 They’re difficult to notice until you see a bite or feel the symptoms of an illness.
 It’s important to take preventative measures to keep these pests far away from your home and family.

-Call an Aptive professional to guarantee that you and your home won’t be the target of ticks.
+Call an Aptive professional to ensure that you and your home won’t be the target of ticks.
 You can also follow our tips to avoid attracting them:

 Keep your lawn short.
 When mowing, bag the grass clippings and rake leaves into piles that you can take to a composting facility away from your home.